Loading...

 The Network Model: Local Agents, Central Coordination

 No single firm has lawyers and collectors in every country.
 What effective global recovery services provide is a network of licensed local agents — collection professionals and law firms in each jurisdiction — coordinated centrally by a single point of contact who speaks your language and understands your case.
+You deal with one team.
+They deploy the right local specialist.

 Phase 1: Assessment and Jurisdiction Mapping

 Before any collection activity, the service maps your case: where is the debtor registered?
 What governing law does the contract specify?
-Are there bilateral enforcement treaties between your country and theirs?
-What's the local statute of limitations?
+Are there bilateral enforcement treaties?
+What’s the local statute of limitations?
 Is the debtor solvent?
+This assessment determines whether to pursue amicable collection, legal proceedings, or whether the debt is economically worth pursuing given the jurisdiction’s costs and timeline.

 Phase 2: Amicable Collection — Locally Delivered